 - held on Zoom on 20th June at 3pm in UK and 9am in Jamaica

-to share stories of the departure from the Caribbean, and the arrival in UK, of an amazing group of people, who determined the they would come to the UK to help the 'Mother Country' and the immense contribution that they, and those who came to Britain later and their descendents, have made to life in the UK and back home to the countries they left and continued to support.
+The event shares stories of the departure from the Caribbean, and arrival in UK of an amazing group of people, who determined the they would come to the UK to help the 'Mother Country' and the immense contribution that they, and those who came to Britain later and their descendents, have made to life in the UK and back home to the countries they left and continued to support.

-The aim of the Windrush Day Conference 2021 is to share stories to raise awareness of the significant contributions made by members of the 'Windrush Generations', promoting the historical, economic and cultural contributions, with presenters from range of backgrounds
+The aim of the Windrush Day Conference 2021 was share stories to raise awareness of the significant contributions made by members of the 'Windrush Generations', promoting the historical, economic and cultural contributions, with presenters from range of backgrounds.